 Actually it’s a bit of both.
 Participation in an EMM-Tech short course usually results in exclamations of “magic”.
 In this short course you are taught some treatments that enable you to achieve the sorts of results mentioned above.
 You will be able to gift better balance, movement and most importantly independence to friends and family who respond to your treatments.
 The EMM-Tech short course is designed for the general public.
 The purpose of the course is to give the general public a set of tools to off first aid for muscle and connective tissue issues.
 Physiotherapists, and other body workers, will also find it useful as an introduction to Emmett Technique.

-Next EMM-Tech course: Sunday April 22nd, 2018, at Natural Niche in Ringwood.
+Next EMM-Tech course: Sunday June 16, in Upwey.

 Please call 0405 829 489 for further information or send an email below: